lrjuan/LDA_scRNAseq/README.md

 In the command line, users can use the --help/-h parameter to view the usage of the program.

+NOTICE: Several intermediate files will be generated during program execution.
+Depending on the sparseness and expression level of scRNA-seq data, the file volume may range from 1/10 to several times that of the cell-gene matrix file.
+Please ensure that there is sufficient disk space.

 `perl run_lda.pl --help`

 ### cell_cluster_annotation.R